Super strategies; Make tax-deductible super contributions

 It is generally not tax-effective to claim a tax deduction for an amount that reduces your assessable income below your tax free threshold.
 This is because you would end up paying more tax on the super contribution than you would save from claiming the deduction.

-To find out whether you could benefit from this strategy, you should speak to a financial adviser and a registered tax agent.
+To find out whether you could benefit from this strategy, you should speak to a financial adviser for tailored super contributions advice and a registered tax agent.

 Salary sacrifice contributions